peernova/kestra-client-sdk/javascript-sdk/docs/ServicesApi.md

 ## searchServices

-> PagedResultsClusterControllerApiServiceInstance searchServices(page, size, opts)
+> PagedResultsInstanceControllerApiServiceInstance searchServices(page, size, opts)

-Search for service
+Search for a service (e.g. Worker, Executor, etc)

+Requires a role with the INFRASTRUCTURE permission (Superadmin-only).

 ### Example